J. William Fulbright: Cold War and communism

 Like his friend Adlai Stevenson II, Fulbright was regarded as a "Cold War liberal."

 Fulbright viewed the Cold War as a struggle between the United States and a new imperialist Russia.
 To that end, he advocated vigorous aid and armament for Europe as opposed to a global anti-communist policy, which would include opposition to the People's Republic of China.

+In March 1966, Fulbright held hearings on US policy towards the PRC.
+Almost uniformly, the academics who testified favored ending the US's isolation of the PRC.

 Fulbright additionally believed that conflict with the Soviet Union would almost certainly lead to nuclear war and potentially global annihilation.
 He initially favored the policy of containment of the Soviet Union, instead of the more aggressive rollback policy.
 Fulbright saw the Cold War as more of a political struggle than a military struggle and criticized excessive military spending as a means of victory.
 After the Cuban Missile Crisis, he further modified his position toward the Soviets to détente.

 Segregation and civil rights

 In 1950, Fulbright cosponsored an amendment, which, if enacted, would allow soldiers to choose whether or not to serve in a racially integrated unit.
 In 1952, Fulbright assisted with blocking an Alaska statehood bill entirely because of his view that legislators from the state would support civil rights bills.

 According to biographer Randall Bennett Woods, Fulbright believed the South was not yet ready for integration but that education would eventually eradicate prejudice and allow blacks to "take their rightful place in American society."
 In 1954, Fulbright signed Strom Thurmond's Southern Manifesto in opposition to the Brown v.
 Board of Education decision.
 In a letter to a constituent at the time, he compared the Manifesto favorably to the alternative of secession.
 Privately, he assured aides that signing the Manifesto was his only means of maintaining influence with the Southern delegation.
 He, along with John Sparkman, Lister Hill, and Price Daniel, submitted a version that acknowledged theirs was a minority position and pledged to fight the Brown ruling through legal means.
 In later years, he insisted his intervention had led to a more moderate version of the Manifesto than Thurmond originally proposed, and his claims were generally accepted by Arkansan black leadership.

 Fulbright was one of only two Southern members of Congress to condemn the 16th Street Baptist Church bombing in Birmingham, Ala., in 1963 by white supremacists that killed four girls and injured between 14 and 22 other people.

 With other southern Democrats, Fulbright participated in the filibuster of the Civil Rights Act of 1964 and opposed the 1965 Voting Rights Act.
 However, in 1970, Fulbright voted for a five-year extension of the Voting Rights Act.